EulerProject/e3-docker-image/README.md

     For more, refer to the [installation instructions for windows at docker.com](https://docs.docker.com/engine/installation/windows/)

+2. Startup docker if not done so automatically

-2. Get the docker image
+3. Get the docker image

    ```bash
    docker pull rodenhausen/eulerx
    ```

-3. Run the image
+4. Run the image

    ```bash
    docker run -it rodenhausen/eulerx
    ```

-4. For informations on how to use refer to their respective repositories
+5. For informations on how to use refer to their respective repositories
  * [e3](https://github.com/EulerProject/e3)
  * [euler2](https://github.com/EulerProject/EulerX)
  * [euler2-demos](https://github.com/EulerProject/euler2-demos)

-5. Access files of the host system
+6. Access files of the host system

    If you want to use files of your host system you can [mount them](https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-directory-as-a-data-volume) when running the image